 Do not anger

-If you have learnt Reiki Level One reminding yourself of the Reiki principles is as beneficial as hands on Reiki practice.
+If you have learnt Reiki Level One reminding yourself of the Reiki principles is as beneficial as hands-on Reiki practice.
 If you haven’t learnt Reiki Level One you may still like to practice the Reiki principles each day.
 Opportunities arise each day to practice these simple guidelines that help you to lead a happier more peaceful life.

 When you read over the Reiki principles you will notice that some are easier to implement than others.
 That’s fine.
 For example you may be a naturally positive and grateful person who tends to worry unnecessarily.
 Or you may be prone to sudden bursts of anger but are also very kind.

 The principles are traditionally worded “Do not” but I prefer to use the term “Let go”.
 It’s more reasonable to practice letting go of worry or anger than to never experience these states.
-It’s also kinder and gentler to practice accepting worry and anger when it takes place within you rather than trying to never anger or worry.
+It’s also kinder and gentler to practice accepting worry and anger when you experience it rather than trying to never anger or worry.
 And at times, experiencing worry and anger is healthy.
-These states prompt you (and I) to take action toward leading a healthier and happier life.
+These states prompt you to take action toward leading a healthier and happier life.

 Let’s look at each principle in more detail.